Keynote speech at Congress On the Future of Engineering Software (COFES) conference in

 computer consisting of 533 MHz DEC Alpha microprocessors and a host computer.

-The new 1,000-Pentium system is called the Tera-COTS computer (since it has
+The new 1,000-Pentium system is called the Tera-COTS

-capacity of about a teraflops and is a beowulf-style customer computer made of
+computer (since it has capacity of about a teraflops and is a beowulf-style customer computer made of "commodity

-parallel genetic programming and building the 1,000-Pentium
+programming and building the 1,000-Pentium

 Beowulf-style parallel cluster computer.